gammasim/simtools/docker/README.md

 docker run --rm -it -v "$(pwd)/:/workdir/external" ghcr.io/gammasim/simtools-dev:latest bash -c "$(cat ./simtools/docker/entrypoint.sh) && bash"
 ```

 This additionally executes the `entrypoint.sh` script (e.g., for pip install or to set the database environment).
+For access to the simulation model database, a script named `set_DB_environ.sh` to set the DB access vales is required (see simtools documentation).

 Remember you need to `docker login` to the GitHub package repository with a personal token in order to download an image (follow [these instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)).

 ### Build a new developers container locally

-To build a new container locally run:
+To build a new container locally run in the [simtools/docker](simtools/docker) directory:

 ```bash
 docker build -f Dockerfile-dev -t simtools-dev .